ibm-cloud-docs/Cloudant/api/cors.md

 list each of the domains or subdomains by using the `Restrict to specific domains` option.
 For each domain,
 provide a full URL,
-preferably by using the `https` prefix for more security.
+preferably by using the `https` prefix for better security.